What is My Ideal Weight?

 Ideal body weight for adults depends on your sex, genetic makeup (height, frame size and body shape), metabolic rate, activity level, body composition (percentage of muscle vs. percentage of fat), and state of health.
 In adults, weight should not vary with age.
 Health risks associated with being overweight or obese are the same, regardless of age.
 The best way to maintain your ideal weight and reduce your risk for health problems is just common sense.
 Live an active lifestyle and include nutritious meals that provide variety, balance and moderate portion sizes.
 Rather than counting pounds or using a height and weight chart, check out the assessment tools below to get a more accurate determination of your body composition.

 Body composition is an important factor when evaluating health and risk factors for disease.
 Body weight can be very deceptive.
 A lean muscular person may be overweight according to height and weight tables but may be within the ideal range of body fat percentage.
 A thin person may be within ideal body weight range but could be overfat because of inadequate muscle mass.
+And there can be race and ethnicity variances as well.

 As we age our body fat tends to increase, and there is a loss of muscle mass and water.
 However, with a lifetime commitment to proper diet and exercise we can counteract this tendency and stay healthy, fit and lean for a lifetime.